carlsonp/chromadb-photo-organizer/README.md

 Edit the `./traefik/traefik.yaml` file and adjust the *.crt and *.key names as needed.

-Edit `docker-compose.yml` and adjut the Traefik IP address or hostname
+Edit `docker-compose.yml` and adjust:

+* The Traefik IP address or hostname
+* The HTTP basic auth or comment it out if you don't want to authenticate.
+This is a very crude protection, add more protections if you need them

 Bring up all the services via Docker